 That data is often lacking because of limited resources and the high volume of self-injury deaths, regardless of manner of death, which has overwhelmed coroners and medical examiners, said lead author Ian Rockett, PhD, MA, MPH, Department of Epidemiology and the Injury Control Research Center at West Virginia University.

 “America is in the midst of a persistent and major but underestimated mental health crisis,” said Rockett.
 “We want to unify mental health and substance use disorder experts to say we have a really serious but preventable problem of premature mortality due to self-injury, and an artificial separation of drug deaths from suicide is slowing our efforts to prevent these deaths.”

 Ultimately, the authors declared, understanding self-injury mortality as transcending known or registered suicides will enable creation and implementation of effective broad-based prevention strategies like those that have reduced deaths from cardiovascular diseases, smoking-related lung cancer, HIV, and motor vehicular injury.
 In the end, the authors asserted, what is needed is “both necessary epidemiologic understanding to define the problem and sufficient political will to address it.
 Without the former, it is impossible to build the latter.”

-Other authors include Eric Caine, MD, of the Department of Psychiatry and the Injury Control Research Center for Suicide Prevention at the University of Rochester Medical Center and Shelly Greenfield, MD, MPH, chief academic officer at McLean Hospital.
+Other authors include Eric Caine, MD, of the Department of Psychiatry and the Injury Control Research Center for Suicide Prevention at the University of Rochester Medical Center and Shelly F. Greenfield, MD, MPH, chief academic officer at McLean Hospital.